johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * In this example we have specifed that the NodeJS script will start generating addresses at index 0.
 * **About **checksum**
   * A checksum is 9 characters appended to an address.
-  * The checksum is used to ensure that
+  * The checksum is used to ensure that:
+    * The address is of the correct length.
+    * The address has not been changed since the checksum was created.
+    * So if you create a checksum at the time you create the address then you will know if the address has been changed.
-  * If you wish to wish to move IOTAs on the Tangle, the address must include a checksum
+  * If you wish to wish to move IOTAs on the Tangle, the address must include a checksum.
+  * For all these reasons always set the checksum parameter to true.